Corfiot Italians: Corfu Incident of 1923

 The Greek government responded accepting only the first three and the last demands.
 Consequently, using this as a pretext, the Italian Army suddenly attacked Corfu on 31 August 1923.
 Commander Antony Foschini asked the prefect of Corfu to surrender the island.
 The prefect refused and he informed the government.
 Foschini warned him that the Italian forces would attack at 17:00 and the Corfiots refused to raise the white flag in the fortress.
 Seven thousand refugees, 300 orphans plus the military hospital were lodged in the Old Fortress, as well as the School of Police in the New Fortress.
 At 17:05 the Italians bombarded Corfu for 20 minutes.
 There were victims among the refugees of the old Fortress and the Prefect ordered the raising of the white flag.
 The Italians besieged the island and set the forces ashore.
 From the beginning of their possession, they started to inflict hard penalties on the people who had guns, and the officers declared that their possession was permanent.
 There were daily requisitions of houses and they censored the newspapers.
 Greece asked for the intervention of the League of Nations, of which both Greece and Italy were members, and demanded the solution of the problem through arbitration.
 The Italian government of Benito Mussolini refused, declaring that Corfu would remain occupied until the acceptance of the Italian terms.
-On 7 September 1923, the Conference of Ambassadors in Paris ended with the evacuation of the Italian forces from Corfu, which finally began on 20 September 1923 and ended on the 27th of the same month.
+On 7 September 1923, the Conference of Ambassadors in Paris ended with Italian forces vacating Corfu, which finally began on 20 September 1923 and ended on the 27th of the same month.